xyanz/react-intro/03_components.md

 ### Identifying Components

-Take a look at [CraigsList](https://boston.craigslist.org/search/aap).
+Take a look at [CraigsList](https://boston.craigslist.org/search/aap) (note: right click to open in a new tab!).

 ![Components](images/craigslist.png)